codeforamerica/office-screen/README.md

 Contributing
 ----

 Pull requests welcome.
-The URLs to rotate are listed at the top of index.html.
+Generally each file here is a simple HTML frameset with a refresh tag for rotation.